3C-SCSU/Avatar/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

+### University Contributions
+If you have been informed that your submission for contribution was selected and approved by the Cloud Computing Club, follow the below steps to add it to the project and receive the bounty.
+1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Name the feature branch using format `feature-bounty` ex. `file_shuffler-bounty`
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request and select a review from the list of Collaborators.
+6. Update the  <a href="https://github.com/3C-SCSU/Avatar/wiki">Wiki </a> with an explanation of your added feature.

+### External Contributions
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".